FAQs about The Eczema Diet & Detox

 A: The Food Intolerance Diagnosis program is designed to identify food sensitivities within a 4-6 week period.
 It is much stricter than the Detox program but it helps you quickly isolate ingested trigger foods and drinks.

 If you have a less severe case of eczema, or simply cannot be so rigorous over this time frame, the Detox program may be more appropriate for you.
 Both are found in this book here.

 If you are going through TSW and have Red Skin Syndrome, I recommend beginning on the Detox program in the Eczema Detox book, as it is less strict and has a wider variety of foods.
 Then if you need additional help, move on to the FID Program.

 Q: Do you have any new recipes?

 A: Our blog is full of recipes as well as the book, The Eczema Detox, and Karen’s two Instagram pages karenfischer.health and eczema.life.
 If you invent a great recipe, feel free to share it with us.

 Q: Can I eat this product during FID/Stage 1?

 A: During FID, you can eat any food on the FID shopping list, as long as all the ingredients in the food are listed on page 5 of the shopping guides which are available to purchase on our website.
-Pages 5-8 are acceptable during Stage 1, or page 78 of the eczema detox book outlines the foods allowed on FID.
+Pages 5-8 are acceptable during Stage 1, or page 78 of The Eczema Detox book outlines the foods allowed on the FID.

 We recommend purchasing the PDF shopping guide as it can be downloaded onto any device and it is an easy way to access which foods are allowed on the FID program.
-The shopping guide is available in an Australian/NZ, Canadian or USA version.
-If you are from a different country we recommend the USA version.
+The shopping guide is available in an Australian, Canadian, USA or International (all other countries) version.
 These shopping guides are updated frequently and you will be automatically sent the updated version when they are uploaded.

 Q: I am so healthy, why can’t I eat XYZ whilst on the detox/FID?